infinum/frontend-handbook/Angular/Server-side rendering (SSR)/Environment variables.md

 })
 ```

-We can create `environment-variable.enum.ts` file and declare environment variables and variables we want to expose:
+We can create `environment-variable.enum.ts` file and declare environment variables we want to expose:

 ```typescript
 export enum EnvironmentVariable {